ividrine/AnimationCurvesExporter/README.md

 ## About

-UE5 Plugin to bulk export animation sequence curve data to csv.
+UE5 plugin to bulk export animation sequence curve data.
+Specify an output directory, one or more animation sequences and one or more curve names.
+Exports time/value pairs to csv for each animation and curve.

 ## Installation